- A correspondent is recommended to be a submitter. In some cases, the representative correspondent might be the submitter.

 5. Case report

 Organization of main article file: Line and page numbers should be inserted starting from the beginning.
-Text should be double-spaced, and font to be New Times Roman/Arial (size-12).
-Manuscripts should be presented in the following order (omitting sections inappropriate for specific article types e.g. Methods for Reviews): (i) Title page, (ii) Abstract and Keywords, (iii) Introduction, (iv) Materials and Methods, (v) Results, (vi) Discussion, (vii) Acknowledgements>Conflicts of interest>Authors contribution, (viii) References, (ix) Figure legends, (x) Tables (each table complete with title and footnotes) and (xi) Figures. (xii) Supplementary methods & materials, figure legends, and tables (if any).
+The text should be double-spaced, and font to be New Times Roman (size-12).
+Manuscripts should be presented in the following order (omitting sections inappropriate for specific article types e.g. Methods for Reviews): (i) Title page, (ii) Abstract and Keywords, (iii) Introduction, (iv) Materials and Methods, (v) Results, (vi) Discussion, (vii) Acknowledgements>Conflicts of interest>Authors contribution, (viii) References, (ix) Figure legends, and (x) Tables (each table complete with title and footnotes).
+Authors should submit the Title Page containing the Authors details and Blinded Manuscript with no author details as 2 separate files.
+The Title Page should contain the manuscript’s title, authors’ names and affiliations, and a complete address for the corresponding author including telephone and e-mail address.
+Figure files could be inserted at the end of the main article file or separately in the submission system.
+The result section also to be divided into subsections using subtitles.
+No supplementary figures are accepted.
 Footnotes to the text are not allowed and any such material should be incorporated into the text as parenthetical matter.
-In some case, (v) and (vi) can be written together.
+Word counts of the manuscript to be within 3500~5000 (including spaces, for review, or original articles).
+Schematic diagram of summary or abstract is highly recommended for original/review articles.

 1. Original article

 Title page: The title page should contain (i) the title of the paper, (ii) the full names of the authors and (iii) the addresses of the institutions at which the work was carried out together with (iv) the full postal and email address, plus facsimile and telephone numbers of the author to whom correspondence about the manuscript should be sent.
 The title should be short (fewer than 100 characters) and informative, and contain the major keywords.
 The submitted manuscript or its essential content must not have been published previously or be under consideration for publication elsewhere.
-This page could be merged with Abstracts and Keywords as per sample main article provided above.
+This page should not be merged with main article provided above.

 Abstract: The abstract should be brief not exceeding 250 words.
 The purposes of an abstract are to give a clear indication of the objective, scope, and results of the paper so that readers may determine whether the full text will be of particular interest to them.
 Order should be- Objective > Materials and methods > Results > Conclusion (paragraph for each category is not required).
 The abstract of review may not be subdivided into the order mentioned above.